Updated: Sep 7

 Consumer financial services products, like Mortgage, Auto, Credit Card, Student Lending, and Investment help us reach our life goals.
 These same products, not used correctly, may inflict significant long-term financial damage.
 Applying a stoic’s mindset provides focus and tools to successfully navigate the complex consumer finance landscape.
 While thinking like a stoic is not always intuitive, with practice, it is VERY achievable!
 This article provides several consumer financial product arbitrage examples.
 I hope these examples may help you identify and implement the stoic’s arbitrage in your life!

-Jeff Hulett is a banking industry executive.
+Jeff Hulett is a financial services and decision sciences industry executive.
+He also has a background in behavioral economics.
 His roles have included operational leadership, data science, process automation, risk management, and risk consulting.
 Jeff is a member of James Madison University College of Business Finance and Business Law board and past chair.
 Jeff lives in the Washington DC area.

 Next, allow me to define the key points: